deepfinery/training-api/README.md

 Every service ships with a Dockerfile and Kubernetes manifests to help you deploy onto a cluster quickly.

 See `docs/USAGE.md` for workflows, `docs/API_SPEC.md` for the HTTP contract, and the `services/*/k8s` folders for Kubernetes deployment assets.
 Import the Postman collection under `docs/postman/trainer-apis.postman_collection.json` to exercise each API quickly.

+## Launcher / Training Studio Notes

+- When `base_model.provider == "huggingface"` you can now supply the launcher-provided `huggingface_token` so the backend can fetch gated checkpoints on behalf of the user.
+- Training Studio organizes inputs/outputs at `s3://deepfinery-training-data-<account>/users/<userId>/projects/<projectId>/`.
+Place dataset uploads in the `ingestion/` folder and save logs/results in `logs/` and `results/` respectively to keep IAM policies aligned.

 # training-api

 ## Deploying to AKS with a Load Balancer